rm2013/katacoda-scenarios/hello-cluster/step1.md

 Wait until the command completes.

-Use the recommended kubeadm command on Host2 to join it to  the cluster.
-This step is needed before continuing to the next step
+Then run the recommended kubeadm command on Host2 to join it to the cluster.
+This step is needed before continuing on to the next step

 Run the following command to verify a master and a node exists `kubectl get nodes`{{execute HOST1}}